-The 8A34041 8-Channel Universal Frequency Translator is a highly integrated timing device that generates synchronous or asynchronous clocks from its reference inputs.
-The device is usable in any synthesizer or jitter attenuator application, including Optical Transport Network (OTN) and Synchronous Ethernet (SyncE) systems.
+The 8A34043 Four-Channel Universal Frequency Translator is a highly integrated timing device that generates synchronous or asynchronous clocks from its reference inputs.
+The device can be used in any synthesizer or jitter attenuator application, including Optical Transport Network (OTN) and Synchronous Ethernet (SyncE) systems.